instant-markdown/vim-instant-markdown/README.md

 Want to instantly preview finicky markdown files, but don't want to leave your favourite editor, or have to do it in some crappy browser text area?
 **vim-instant-markdown** is your friend!
-When you open a markdown file in vim, a browser window will open which shows the compiled markdown in real-time, and closes once you close the file in vim.
+When you open a markdown file in Vim, a browser window will open which shows the compiled markdown in real-time, and closes once you close the file in Vim.

 As a bonus, [github-flavored-markdown][gfm] is supported, and styles used while previewing are the same as those GitHub uses!